logictester/wla/index.rst

 Uninstalling
 ============

-The Windows Logon Agent (WLA) can be uninstalled either from **Control Panel**, by running the MSI again -or silently using the following command:
+The :abbr:`WLA (Windows Logon Agent)` can be uninstalled either from **Control Panel**, by running the MSI again -or silently using the following command:

 ::